Questions about Checkout during Distance Learning

 Q: Can I renew my books?

-A: Yes, I'm happy to renew your books if you need them longer than 2 weeks (unless I have students waiting to read the book).
+A: Yes, I'm happy to renew your books if you need them longer than 2 weeks (please email me if you'd like to do so).

 Q: Do you charge fines for overdue books?